Chrysler Valiant: RV1 (R Series)

 After the Plymouth Valiant turned out to be a success in the United States (starting with its 1959 introduction), Chrysler released Australia's first locally assembled Valiant, the RV1 (R-series).
 It was officially unveiled by South Australia's Premier, Sir Thomas Playford, in January 1962 and was assembled at Chrysler's Mile End facility.

-The RV1 (or R Series) Valiant was an instant success.
-Not everyone was taken instantly by the car's styling, but the general consensus was that the car had a modern, almost space age quality about it.
+The RV1 (or R Series) Valiant became successful quickly.
+Not all considered the styling good, but the general consensus was that the car had a modern quality reminiscent of the space age to it.

 Also notable was the Valiant's performance with 145 bhp from the 225 Slant-6 engine.
 This was a lot of power compared to the competing Holdens and Fords, which offered only 75 bhp and 90 bhp SAE respectively.

 Standard transmission in the RV1 was a floor-shifted three-speed manual with a non-synchro first gear.
 A button-operated three-speed TorqueFlite automatic was optional.
 Other options included a heater-demister unit, as well as a "Moparmatic" deluxe pushbutton transistor radio.

 The RV1 Valiant was the first Australian car to come with an alternator instead of a generator, and instead of coil springs, the Valiant came with torsion bar suspension.
 Brakes were hydraulic 9" drums front and rear.
 The RV1 had a simulated spare wheel outline on the bootlid, but the spare wheel was actually under the floor of the boot.

-The base model sold for £1299.
+The base model was sold for £1299.